 Mission Blvd. is a State highway, so CalTrans sets the signal timing.

 Portion of Bar Graph - for Full Bar Graph, Click on Link, Below

 Full Bar Graph

 This graph shows a big drop in running, and citations, after CalTrans lengthened the yellow at Mission/Mohave sometime in Nov.
 2010.

-Some of the City's cameras are located on CalTrans right-of-ways, so are operated under an encroachment permit obtained from CalTrans.
+Some of the City's cameras (those on Mission Blvd.) are located on CalTrans right-of-ways, so are operated under an encroachment permit obtained from CalTrans.
 HighwayRobbery.net obtained these documents from CalTrans, via a public records request.

 Permit Application 2006, Issued 2007